Hasan082/github-final-project/README.md

-# Simple Interest Calculator -Bash Script
+# Simple Interest Calculator - Bash Script

 This is a simple **Bash script** to calculate the **Simple Interest** based on the principal amount, annual rate of interest, and time period in years.